-A parent or legal guardian having custody over a school-age minor is required under State law to enroll and send a school-age minor to a public or established private school during the school year in the district in which the minor resides.
+A parent having custody over a school-age minor is required under State law to enroll and send a school-age minor to a public or established private school during the school year in the district in which the minor resides.
 The process of education requires continuity of instruction, class participation and study.
-Frequent absences from classes disrupt the instructional process.
-Parents/guardians are encouraged to work with the school in promoting regular attendance of all students.
+Parents are encouraged to work with the school in promoting regular attendance of all students.